amirsciammas/interview-mlops-engineer/README.md

 ```

 Because we made a module the scripts are easy to import and test that they are working properly.
 Now we add the test for the remaining functions.
-Some functions perform a simple action likea loading a model so the tests we are going to add are simple but for more complex code this would test that any of the logic inside the function continues to work.
+Some functions perform a simple action like loading a model so the tests we are going to add are simple but for more complex code this would test that any of the logic inside the function continues to work.

-Now that the are some tests we can execute them with the command `pytest`:
+Now that there are some tests we can execute them with the command `pytest`:

 ![tests](img/tests.png)

-Now we have improved our code a bit so lets start with the Rest API to perform predictions.
+Now we have improved our code a bit so let's start with the Rest API to perform predictions.

 ### Creating the Rest API

-For this we have to select a framework in this case [FastAPI](https://fastapi.tiangolo.com/) is my choice to develop the Rest API as I fell more confortable with it but que could have choosen `Flask` or `Django-REST`.
-FastAPi have some advantages like data validation out of the box, OpenAPI support or good performance.
+For this we have to select a framework in this case [FastAPI](https://fastapi.tiangolo.com/) is my choice to develop the Rest API as I feel more comfortable with it but que could have chosen `Flask` or `Django-REST`.
+FastAPi has some advantages like data validation out of the box, OpenAPI support or good performance.

-To keep everything in order lets create an `app.py` file where all the logic of the API is going to be developed.
+To keep everything in order let's create an `app.py` file where all the logic of the API is going to be developed.

 When creating the API we have to consider a couple of things:

-* When will be the model loaded?
+* When will the model be loaded?
 * Shape of the input data
 * What do we need to log?

-For the first question we should not load the model for each prediction as it will result in slow predictions so we should load when the applciation starts and keep it cached.
+For the first question we should not load the model for each prediction as it will result in slow predictions so we should load when the application starts and keep it cached.
 With FastAPI whe can perform the loading of the model before the application fully loads so this will be handy in dealing with the model caching and improve the performance as the model is already in memory for each prediction.

 FastAPI is based on [Pydantic](https://pydantic-docs.helpmanual.io/) this allows for good performance in serialization and deserialization, also it performs the data validation for us so if a prediction does not have the desired schema a 422 HTTP Error will be thrown.

-It is of interest to log the input data and the output predictions, this will allow as to measure our model performance in the long run.
-This oculd be directly logged into the stdout or a file for our purpuose it will be logged into stdout.
+It is of interest to log the input data and the output predictions, this will allow us to measure our model performance in the long run.
+This could be directly logged into the stdout or a file for our purpose it will be logged into stdout.

 As we selected FastAPI we need to install it and add it into our `requirements_model.txt`.

-Lets create a simple app:
+let's create a simple app:

 ```python
 from fastapi import FastAPI